Hakorr/Userscripts/Duck.ai/SearchMessages/README.md

 # Duck.AI Chat Search 🔎 (DuckDuckGo's AI)

-Adds a search bar to search text from your chats!
+Adds a chat search bar to Duck.AI so you can easily search messages in your conversations.

 ## Clean UI, won't disturb your regular usage